nextdotxyz/the-modern-cpp-challenge/math-problems/07-amicable-numbers/instructions/instructions.md

 ### Implementation

-The solution to this problem is to iterate through all the numbers up to the given limit.
+The solution to this problem is to iterate through all the numbers up to the given `limit`.
 For each number, compute the sum of its proper divisors.
 Let’s call this `sum1`.
 Repeat the process and compute the sum of the proper divisors of `sum1`.
 If the result is equal to the original number, then the number and `sum1` are amicable numbers.

+Make sure not to print the same pair twice, ex. **220,284** and **284,220** are the same pair.